Why Motorcyclists Need Armored Riding Gloves

 Defending Your Knuckles

 When people think of motorcycle riding gloves, they usually picture scraped up hands and broken fingers.
-And while a broken finger can be enough to keep you off your bike for awhile, a broken knuckle could bench you indefinitely.
+While a broken finger can be enough to keep you off your bike for a while, a broken knuckle could bench you indefinitely.

 Rehabilitation following a broken knuckle includes months of painful physical therapy.
 It also includes the guarantee that your knuckles will never be the same again.